mvollebregt/angular-starter/README.md

 You do not actually have to use this project as a starter project.
 To create this project, I followed the (easy) steps below.
 You can easily follow the steps on your own project instead of starting with this project.

+By the way, I love the people from [briebug](https://github.com/briebug) for creating all those convenient schematics I use below.

 ## Jest

 ### Adding the Jest schematic